andreea-lipan/tab-notes-firefox-extension/README.md

 ```
 function showNote() {

-    // ... code to create the note
+    // Create UI for note if it doesn't exist, else unhide it
+    createNote();

     // Show note logic
     // Fetch note from background